alessandromassari/vision-project-diyt/README.md

 * **Dynamic Normalization (DyT)**: A custom `DyT` normalization layer is used in place of the standard `LayerNorm`.
 It introduces a learnable `alpha` parameter within a `tanh` activation, offering more flexible and dynamic normalization.

-* **Lightweight, Attentive Decoder**: Adhering to the MAE philosophy, the decoder is significantly shallower than the encoder (`depth_dec=2`).
-It is architecturally prepared to receive the aggregated features from the encoder pyramid, allowing for a more informed and context-aware reconstruction process.
+* **Lightweight, Attentive Decoder**: Following the MAE philosophy, the decoder is significantly shallower than the encoder (`depth_dec=2`).
+It is architecturally designed to receive the aggregated features from the encoder pyramid, allowing for a more informed and context-aware reconstruction process.

 ---